datacarpentry/geospatial-workshop/_extras/data.md

 [Harvard Forest](https://www.neonscience.org/field-sites/field-sites-map/HARV) and
 [San Joaquin Experimental Range](https://www.neonscience.org/field-sites/field-sites-map/SJER) field sites.

-Airborne remote sensing flight surveys are conducted by the NEON project to collect quantitative information on land cover and changes to ecological structure and chemistry, including the presence and effects of invasive species across landscapes 100-300km2 surrounding NEON sites.
-Data are collected during peak greenness at each field site and include the following:
+Data are collected during peak greenness at each field site and are processed to provide useful data products to the community.
+The following NEON data products are used in these lessons:

+Data Created from Discrete Return (point clouds) Lidar Data:

 * DSM (Digital Surface Model; full mosaic)
 * DTM (Digital Terrain Model; full mosaic)
-* CHM (Canopy Height Model; full mosaic)
+* CHM (Canopy Height Model; full mosaic; Harvard Forest site only) and
-* RGB imagery (Harvard Forest site only)
+* RGB imagery (Harvard Forest site only) derived from the RGB Camera

 Additional information about airborne remote sensing data, including other data types for these and other sites can be found on [NEON’s Airborne Data](https://www.neonscience.org/data-collection/airborne-remote-sensing) page.